 The speed and customization of a cloud-based solution also allowed for further increases in performance compared to a bare-metal equivalent.
 One of the aspects of this discussed in the paper was the customization of performance tuning.

-The nature of Hadoop as a service whereby clusters are used for individual tasks, means that they can be easily customized and tuned for specific needs.
-This gives it a considerable advantage as this improves the speed and reliability for each individual task.
+The nature of Hadoop as a service whereby clusters are used for individual tasks means that they can be easily customized and tuned for specific needs.
+This gives it a considerable advantage as this improves the speed and reliability of each individual task.

 Qubole’s offerings would have bypassed some of the issues and additional expenses that come with sourcing and licensing external optimization programs.